prathambhandari/Prathambhandari/README.md

 - 👯 I’m looking to collaborate with other Developers
 - 🥅 2023 Goals: To be sucessful Developer and travel internationally
 - ⚡ Fun fact: I love to Sing and travel
-- 💬 I have a tech Youtube channel.
+- 💬 Love Programming,Astrophysics and travelling.
 <br />

 ### Connect with me: